The performance of NiSource Inc. (NI) Stock has improved

-Goldman raised the price target for the NiSource Inc. (NYSE:NI) stock from “a Neutral” to “a Buy”.
-The rating was released on October 13, 2021.
-The research report from UBS has upgraded the stock from Neutral to Buy, with a price target set at $27.
-The stock was downgraded by Goldman, who disclosed in a research note on January 29, 2021, from Buy to Neutral and set the price objective to $25.
-In their research brief published November 18, 2020, Barclays analysts upgraded the NiSource Inc. stock from Equal Weight to Overweight with a price target of $29.
+Evercore ISI raised the price target for the NiSource Inc. (NYSE:NI) stock from “an In-line” to “an Outperform”.
+The rating was released on January 25, 2022.
+We previously noted in another research note published on October 13, 2021 by Goldman that upgraded the stock from a Neutral to a Buy with a price target of $29 for NI stock.
+The research report from Evercore ISI has downgraded the stock from Outperform to In-line, with a price target set at $27.
+The stock was upgraded by UBS, who disclosed in a research note on March 22, 2021, from Neutral to Buy and set the price objective to $27.
+In their research brief published January 29, 2021, Goldman analysts downgraded the NiSource Inc. stock from Buy to Neutral with a price target of $25.

 3 Tiny Stocks Primed to Explode